OpenStackSanDiego/IoT/README.md

 https://etherpad.openstack.org/p/san-diego-iot

-Use the login above (teamXX) to log into the cloud console at:
+Use the login above (userXX) to log into the cloud console at:

 http://cloud.openstacksandiego.org